 Accounts payable deals with the money your business owes to its vendors and suppliers for goods and services purchased.
-In comparison, accounts receivable is the money owed to your company, usually by its customers.
-And while accounts payable is considered a liability, accounts receivable is considered an existing asset.
+In comparison, accounts receivable are the money owed to your company, usually by its customers.
+And while accounts payable are considered a liability, accounts receivable are considered an existing asset.

 Bottom line: Accounts payable deals with the money your business owes, while accounts receivable is the money owed to your business.

 Examples of accounts payable